quiltdata/quiltcore/ALGEBRA.md

 - A Domain (or user) can require a Manifest to pass a Quality Gate (sometimes called a "workflow")
 - Once a namespace has been assigned (or used with) a Gate, it will always require it
 - Gates can require the presence, or particular values, of specific logical Keys or metadata.
+> Gates should have nothing to do with domains.
+We instead need _ex post_ certificates so that
+> a) registration never fails (ease of use); b) users can talk _about_ packages without modifying the hash
+> via README.md, metadata

 If a Gate is required, Manifests are:

-1. Pushed and relaxed to the destination Domain (as usual)
+1. Pushed and relaxed to the destination Domain (as usual
+> I think relaxation is orthogonal to certification; or relaxation _is_ a certification that certain
+> data can attain.

 2. Registered with a timestamp (numerical Key) under the relevant Namespace (also as usual)
 3. However, they are initially assigned a tag (alphabetical Key) of "pending" rather "latest"
 4. Only then is the Gate checked